About

 Work

 Animals & Religion examines how major religious traditions understand and relate to nonhuman animals.
-Across cultures and histories, these teachings have shaped how humans perceive and treat other beings—sometimes with care, sometimes in tension with their own ethical foundations.
+Across cultures and histories, these teachings shape how humans perceive and treat other beings—sometimes with care, sometimes in tension with their own ethical foundations.

-The project engages sacred texts, theological interpretations, and lived practices from within each tradition.
+The project engages sacred texts, theological interpretations, and lived practices in each tradition.
 Through careful study, it brings forward a consistent ethical thread—one that calls for respect and kindness toward animals—grounded in foundational texts and teachings across religions.

 Animals & Religion operates through three interconnected layers: a structured digital platform, a network of Ambassadors working within their own traditions and communities, and a growing body of teaching resources.
-Together, these connect research, lived experience, and shared learning, enabling these ethical foundations to be examined, communicated, and applied in practice.
+Together, these connect research, lived experience, and shared learning, enabling these ethical foundations to be examined, communicated, and applied.

 From Teaching to Life

 By placing these teachings in relation to contemporary realities, the project highlights their implications for how animals are treated today.
-It invites a reconsideration of the widespread assumption that religion sanctions harm to animals, showing instead how all major religious traditions affirm ways of living rooted in respect, responsibility, and care toward animals.
+This invites a reconsideration of the widespread assumption that religion sanctions harm to animals, showing instead how all major religious traditions affirm respect, responsibility, and care toward animals.

 five